Information-Theoretic Bayesian Optimization for Bilevel Optimization Problems: Abstract

 \section{Abstract}

 A bilevel optimization problem consists of two optimization problems nested as an upper- and a lower-level problem, in which the optimality of the lower-level problem defines a constraint for the upper-level problem.
 This paper considers Bayesian optimization (BO) for the case that both the upper- and lower-levels involve expensive black-box functions.
-Because of its nested structure, bilevel optimization has a complex problem definition and, compared with other standard extensions of BO such as multi-objective or constraint settings, it has not been widely studied.
+Because of its nested structure, bilevel optimization has a complex problem definition, by which bilevel BO has not been widely studied compared with other standard extensions of BO such as multi-objective or constraint problems.
 We propose an information-theoretic approach that considers the information gain of both the upper- and lower-optimal solutions and values.
 This enables us to define a unified criterion that measures the benefit for both level problems, simultaneously.
 Further, we also show a practical lower bound based approach to evaluating the information gain.
 We empirically demonstrate the effectiveness of our proposed method through several benchmark datasets.